jankaluza/spectrum/getting-a-backtrace.markdown

 	bt full

 ### Getting a backtrace by running Spectrum in GDB
-Now you have all dependencies installed and you can obtain a backtrace.
+This is harder method how to get backtrace and also running Spectrum in GDB brings performance issues.
 Run Spectrum in GDB:

 	gdb --args spectrum -n config_name